-Primary Care First is a voluntary alternative five-year payment model that rewards value and quality by offering an innovative payment structure to support the delivery of advanced primary care.
-In response to input from primary care clinician stakeholders, Primary Care First is based on the principles underlying the existing Comprehensive Primary Care Plus (CPC+) model design: prioritizing the clinician-patient relationship; enhancing care for patients with complex chronic needs, and focusing financial incentives on improved health outcomes.
+Primary Care First was a voluntary alternative five-year payment model that rewarded value and quality by offering an innovative payment structure to support the delivery of advanced primary care.
+In response to input from primary care clinician stakeholders, Primary Care First was based on the principles underlying the existing Comprehensive Primary Care Plus (CPC+) model design: prioritizing the clinician-patient relationship; enhancing care for patients with complex chronic needs, and focusing financial incentives on improved health outcomes.

-Primary Care First includes two cohorts of participating practices: Cohort 1 began in January 2021 and Cohort 2 began in January 2022.
+Primary Care First included two cohorts of participating practices: Cohort 1 began in January 2021 and Cohort 2 began in January 2022.

-There are approximately 2,100 practices participating in Primary Care First across both cohorts, and 17 payer partners.
-To view an interactive map of this Model, visit the Where Innovation is Happening& page, and select this model from the drop-down menu on the left side of the page.
+There were approximately 1,700 practices participating in Primary Care First across both cohorts, and 17 payer partners.
+To view an interactive map of this Model, visit the Where Innovation is Happening page, and select this model from the drop-down menu on the left side of the page.

 Highlights |